-The amount of reflectivity varies among solar technologies with the majority of manufacturers utilizing anti-reflective coatings to reduce the glare.
-Additionally, due the distance of identified airports in proximity to the Assessment Area (e.g., Clay Center Municipal Airport is approximately one (1) mile from the Assessment Area), glint, glare, and dazzle should not be a concern to aviation (pilots) with the implementation of the Project.
+The amount of reflectivity varies among solar technologies.
+The Project would reduce reflectivity by utilizing PV panels, which are primarily absorptive compared to concentrated solar power technologies.
+Lastly, the Project does not include lighting; therefore, the Project would not result in light exposure or result in light pollution or glare.
+Additionally, due the significant distance of identified airports in proximity to the Assessment Area (e.g., Wellington Municipal Airport is approximately 4.5 miles north of the Assessment Area), glint, glare, and dazzle should not be a concern to aviation (pilots or air traffic controllers) with the implementation of the Project.